lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Training and Supervision

 Service missionaries are trained and supervised at the place where they serve.
-They also receive day-to-day supervision, help, and training about their duties from the service mission leaders (for young service missionaries) or the manager of their service assignment (for senior service missionaries).
+They also receive day-to-day supervision, help, and training about their duties from the service missionary advisers (for young service missionaries) or the manager of their service assignment (for senior service missionaries).

 The stake president is the ecclesiastical leader for senior and young service missionaries.
 He and the bishop conduct regular worthiness interviews with young service missionaries.
 They also conduct interviews for temple recommends, ordination to priesthood offices, and patriarchal blessings when applicable.

 The mission president and his wife set the spiritual and behavioral expectations of the mission.
-They counsel regularly with the service mission leaders who oversee the missionary’s schedule, assignments, and overall health.
+They counsel regularly with the service missionary advisers who oversee the missionary’s schedule, assignments, and overall health.
 Together they help the missionary understand and follow service missionary standards.

 The mission president refers matters of personal worthiness to the missionary’s stake president.

-Young service missionaries do not attend an MTC.
-They receive virtual training, along with training at their places of service.
+Young service missionaries participate in a virtual MTC experience.

 For more about training and supervision, see [Missionary Standards for Disciples of Jesus Christ—Service Missions](/study/manual/missionary-standards-service-missionaries-2025?lang=eng "/study/manual/missionary-standards-service-missionaries-2025?lang=eng").